Frequented Asked Questions¶

 See here for more details on arguments.

-How can I use Maven/Gradle in conjunction with JeKa ?¶
+How can I use Maven/Gradle in conjunction with JeKa?¶

 .
-This generates the folder/file structure for JeKa - Execute
+This generates the folder/file structure for JeKa. - Execute:

-in root dir
+in the root directory.

-This will add a property @intellij.imlFile=jeka-src/.idea/jeka-src.iml
+This will add the property @intellij.imlFile=jeka-src/.idea/jeka-src.iml

-in your jeka.properties file.
+to your jeka.properties file.

 Note

-to sync JeKa without impacting Maven/Gradle.
+to sync JeKa without affecting Maven/Gradle.

 Warning